Freedom High School (Oakley, California): If You Really Knew Me

-Freedom High School was one stop along the way on the 2010 MTV reality show If You Really Knew Me.
+Freedom High School was featured on the 2010 MTV reality show If You Really Knew Me.
 The show chronicles high schools across the nation undergoing a "challenge day" where students share their stories.
 The idea of challenge day is to break down cliques within the school, especially those that result from racism.
 The school now has an on-campus group that holds mini challenge days frequently for classes.